pythonindia/inpycon-blog/content/blog/PyCon India 2016 Workshop Details.md

 2.Docker Workshop

-3.Talking to Machines : Optimizing Neural Networks with Theano
+3.Talking to Machines: Optimizing Neural Networks with Theano

 4.Productive Coding with PyCharm